Skip to Content

 Field Test

 For my field test, I paired a Concept C 6.6 Right Hand retrieve with a 7′ G Loomis E6X crankbait rod.
-This is the same combination I used when testing out the Concept A as I wanted them to be as close as possible.
+This is the same combination I used when testing out Concept A as I wanted them to be as close as possible.

 The rod weighs 7 oz. and the reel weighs 6.2 oz. for a combined total of only 13.2 oz., light like a fly rod 🙂

 The casting was very easy.
-I set the braking pins on 2 to start with as that is what I had found to work best for me with the Concept A. Also, I put a bit more tension on the tension knob to adjust the brakes.
-I really like the way this setup casts.
+I set the braking pins on 2 to start with as that is what I had found to work best for me with Concept A. Also, I put a bit more tension on the tension knob to adjust the brakes.
+I like the way this setup casts.

 I found the retrieve rate of 26.1″ per crank to be a nice pace and I really like the large cork handles.
 I tried to cast the same types of jerk baits such as paddle tails with both weighted Owner twistlock hooks and with 1/8 oz & 1/4 oz Z Man Trout Eye jigs as well as a variety of crankbaits that I had used when reviewing the 13 Fishing Concept A a month earlier.